 - Select Hangouts Chat bot.
 This links your bot to the marketplace listing.

 - Populate the Support URLs fields.
-These URLs will be visible to users in your bot catalog listing within Hangouts Chat.
+These URLs will be visible to users in your bot catalog listing within Google Chat.

-Under "Visibility", choose Public to publish your bot to all Hangouts Chat users, or My Domain to only publish it for users in your own domain.
+Under "Visibility", choose Public to publish your bot to all Google Chat users, or My Domain to only publish it for users in your own domain.

 Click the 'Save changes' button.